Friday, October 7, 2016

 “Price is what you pay.
 Value is what you get.”
 Said by famed investor Warren Buffet, this quote draws distinctions between different components of cost.
 But how does this expression from one of the world’s wealthiest men play out when considering buying decisions made at the conclusion of a traditional B2B sales process?

 Anova’s research reinforces Buffet’s assertion.
 Ultimately, price dominates decisions in Mature markets twice as frequently as decisions in Growth markets.
-In our research over the past year, cost was mentioned as a reason for choosing a provider 59% of the time in Mature markets, and 29% for clients in Growth markets.
-You can Click Here to read more on the basis for our research.
+In our research over the past year, cost was mentioned as a reason for choosing a provider 59% of the time in Mature markets, and 29% for clients in Growth markets in our Win Loss Research.

 What is behind this 30 point difference?
 In Mature markets, competitors are selling a similar product or service.
 The relatively indistinguishable product means buyers do not have to worry about a difference in utility – in other words, one product or service would “work” as well as the competitor’s product or service.
 Buyers put a greater emphasis on minimizing fees or cost in order to gain the most value.
 How does a firm win in these situations?
 Fee compression takes hold and vendors offer lower prices.

 In order to illuminate this, think of an example from the group insurance space.
 ABC Corporation wants to offer the best possible benefits plan at an affordable cost to their employees, and goes out to market to compare bids from a few insurance providers.
 When the proposals come back all of the plan features are roughly the same.
 Insurance Company X, however, has discounted their plan 20% less than Insurance Company Y. Company X knows that since their benefit offering will be similar to their competitors, they need to squeeze their margins in order to differentiate themselves.
 ABC Corporation sees the two plans as substitutable, and in this situation, Company X’s ability to use lower costs as a competitive advantage wins them the plan.